Schrolli91/BOSWatch/README.md

 - FMS and ZVEI validation (plausibility test)
 - MySQL Database Support for FMS and ZVEI
 - simple HTTP request at alarm to URL you want
-- All configurations in seperate File "config.ini"
+- All configurations in seperate config File
 - simple Web Frontend with Data Parsing
 - Logfiles for better Troubleshooting
+- verbose/quiet Mode for more/none information

 ##### Features for the Future:
 - extensive filtering options